 |Required Education||Bachelor's degree in English, journalism or a related field|

 |Additional Requirements||Field experience in writing and publishing, print and online preferred|

 |Median Annual Salary (2018)*||$59,480 for all editors|

 Production editors oversee the production processes and content of publications.
 They typically work in stressful, fast-paced office settings and may work long, unusual hours to meet strict deadlines.
 They do much of their work on a computer, reviewing content, making edits and collaborating with contacts electronically.
 They often balance several projects at a time while managing other staff members and ensuring goals are met.
 Production editors are also responsible for planning a publication's budget, which may include paying vendors and contracted employees and keeping a log of expenses.

 According to the U.S. Bureau of Labor Statistics (BLS), some editors are self-employed, but most are salaried employees of the publication industry, such as newspapers, magazines, Web publications, publishing companies and broadcasting stations (www.bls.gov).
 Production editor opportunities are higher in major markets, such as Chicago and New York; however, advancements in technology and the Internet have made telecommuting possible and location less of a priority.

-Job growth for editors in general is expected to show a decrease of 5% over the 2014-2024 span, according to the BLS.
+Job growth for editors in general is expected to show a decrease over the 2018-2028 span, according to the BLS.
 This decline is representative of the struggles within the print publishing industry overall.
-In 2015, the BLS reported editors working in newspaper, periodical, book or directory publishing earned an average salary of $64,060.
+In 2018, the BLS reported editors working in newspaper, periodical, book or directory publishing earned an mean salary of $69,480.